 The salary requirement for the Scale-Up visa is also higher at £33,000 compared to £25,600 for the Skilled Worker visa.
 Both visas also require applicants to meet English language requirements.

 How can Reiss Edwards help?

-Our business and work visa immigration solicitors can handle any matters relating to the new Scale-Up visa.
+Our work visa immigration lawyers can handle any matters relating to the new scale-up visa.
 Contact our team if you need advice or help with:

-- Determining if the new Scale-Up visa will be suitable for your needs
+- Evaluating if the new Scale-Up visa will be suitable for your needs

 - Advise if there are other more suitable visa options given your circumstances